cjripple/DH110-SEM1F/assignment01/README.md

 #### #1 - Visibility of System Status

 Right away, the search bar is cluttered with multiple text boxes superimposed over each other, making it very difficult to read.

-> * Suggestion:
+This needs to be cleaned up.

+> * *Suggestion: Remove the Google Branding from the search bar or use another tool to make the search function easier to use.

+Secondly, there are no live search suggestions.
+This makes the website appear static and it's harder for users to find what they are looking for.

+> * *Suggestion: Although there may be a lot of search results, it would help the user find what they are looking for if there are live search suggeestions/reccomendations as soon as the user starts typing.
+Having the most searched-for results pop up first can help with too many suggestions coming up at once.

 ---